mayowDev/React-and-Redux-IT-Management/README.md

 *This app was built using the latest and greatest technologies out today:-

---Materlizecss = I choose materilize b/c it's easy to pick ,and it has a beautiful  Layout --React = faster load-time compared to other framwork.
+--Materlizecss = I choose materilize b/c it's easy to pick ,and it has a beautiful  Layout <br>
+--React = faster load-time compared to other framwork. <br>
---Redux = I use redux for clean and effective way of handling the App level states.
+--Redux = I use redux for clean and effective way of handling the App level states.  <br>
---Webpack= i choose webpack b/c it takes away the layer that other task runners like gulp and grunt add to the project.
+--Webpack= i choose webpack b/c it takes away the layer that other task runners
+like gulp and grunt add to the project.<br>
---Async & await , Fetch and local json server
+--Async & await , Fetch and local json server <br>

 ## Available Scripts